DavidLyhedDanielsson/lui/readme.md

 menu might require a scrollbar, which is automatically created.
 ## Real-time capable
 The GUI should run with a minimal performance impact.
-Rendering a given UI should take a most a handful of milliseconds.
+Rendering a given UI should take at most a handful of milliseconds.

 Parsing and building the GUI should not take so long that it is a bother (subjective).